awsdocs/amazon-ec2-user-guide/doc_source/nvme-ebs-volumes.md

 ## Identifying the EBS Device<a name="identify-nvme-ebs-device"></a>

 **Amazon Linux AMIs**
-With Amazon Linux AMI 2017\.09\.01 or later, you can run the ebsnvme\-id command as follows to map the NVMe device name to a volume ID and device name\.
+With Amazon Linux AMI 2017\.09\.01 or later \(including Amazon Linux 2\), you can run the ebsnvme\-id command as follows to map the NVMe device name to a volume ID and device name\.

 ```
 [ec2-user ~]$ sudo /sbin/ebsnvme-id /dev/nvme1n1